valtimo-platform/valtimo-documentation/getting-started/starting-up-valtimo/starting-up-valtimo.md

 For both editions, a Docker Compose repository is available.
 These repositories include a guide on which Compose file(s) to use and how to use them.

 ### Supporting services
-Both editions of Valtimo use a Keycloak instance for Identity and Access Management.
+Both editions of Valtimo require a Keycloak instance for Identity and Access Management.
 The Valtimo backend application requires a database container.
 Both PostgreSQL and MySQL are supported.

 ### Application services